 - We currently have limited marketing and sales organization.
-If we are unable to establish adequate sales and marketing capabilities to support the potential commercial launch of omidubicel or enter into agreements with third parties to market and sell omidubicel, if approved, we may be unable to generate any product revenue. - If we receive marketing approval for our product candidates, sales will be limited unless the product achieves broad market acceptance by physicians, patients, third-party payers, hospital pharmacists and others in the medical community. - The market price of our ordinary shares may fluctuate significantly, which could result in substantial losses by our investors. - Significant parts of our operations are located in Israel and, therefore, our results may be adversely affected by political, economic and military conditions in Israel.
+If we are unable to establish adequate sales and marketing capabilities to support the potential commercial launch of omidubicel, if approved, we may be unable to generate any product revenue. - If we receive marketing approval for our product candidates, sales will be limited unless the product achieves broad market acceptance by physicians, patients, third-party payers, hospital pharmacists and others in the medical community. - The market price of our ordinary shares may fluctuate significantly, which could result in substantial losses by our investors. - Significant parts of our operations are located in Israel and, therefore, our results may be adversely affected by political, economic and military conditions in Israel.